kevsilva/StrainFLAIR/README.md

 # StrainFLAIR

 **StrainFLAIR** (STRAIN-level proFiLing using vArIation gRaph) is a tool for strain identification and quantification that uses variation graph representation of genes sequences.
-The input is a collection of complete genomes, draft genomes or metagenome-assembled genomes from which genes will be predicted.
 StrainFLAIR is sub-divided into two main parts: first, an indexing step that stores clusters of reference genes into variation graphs, and then, a query step using mapping of metagenomic reads to infere strain-level abundances in the queried sample.
+The input for indexation is a collection of complete genomes, draft genomes or metagenome-assembled genomes from which genes will be predicted.
+The input for query is the so-created graph and any read file.

 <img src="doc/overview.png" width="500">

 StrainFLAIR is composed of several modules.
-Each module of the pipeline is described below.
+Each module is described below.

 ## Dependencies (all installed by the Install procedure)
 * [prodigal](https://github.com/hyattpd/Prodigal)